dicastrom/MyTipApp/README.md

  https://imgur.com/waQ7Ae5

- ## Video Walkthrough
+ ## Live Demo

-Here's a walkthrough of implemented user stories:
+Here's how the app works:

 <img src='http://g.recordit.co/m8SCpmqUM9.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 ## Notes

 The app worked just fine....until I connected it to github.
 Then XCode refused to let me re-open the project, and despite the app being on the simulator and working just fine (git looked alright too) I was not able to re-open it.
 Tried re-opening it again and the simulator would crash seemingly randomly.
-Finnaly got it working after restarting an closing everyhting and seems to be ok.
+Finnaly got it working after restarting an closing everything and seems to be ok.